django-oscar/django-oscar/docs/source/internals/contributing/development-environment.rst

 The :doc:`sandbox </internals/sandbox>` site can be used to test our changes in a browser.
 It is easily created with ``make sandbox``.

+If using Ubuntu 64 bit, you could get this exception running the sandbox website: ``decoder jpeg not available`` To avoid this, install first the following libraries:

+    $ sudo apt-get install python-dev libjpeg-dev libfreetype6-dev zlib1g-dev

+and symlink the three image libraries into ``/usr/lib:``

+    $ sudo ln -s /usr/lib/`uname -i`-linux-gnu/libfreetype.so /usr/lib/
+    $ sudo ln -s /usr/lib/`uname -i`-linux-gnu/libjpeg.so /usr/lib/
+    $ sudo ln -s /usr/lib/`uname -i`-linux-gnu/libz.so /usr/lib/

+If you had already installed PIL (you did if you ran ``make install`` previously), reinstall it:

+    $ pip uninstall Pillow
+    $ pip install Pillow

 Creating migrations
 ===================